 Theory and practice of teaching basic writing in the tutoring environment.
 ENG 601.
 Creative Writing Seminar.
 3 Credits.

 A specialized writing seminar.
 Topics announced when offered.
 Longer prose works, short story, fantasy/ science fiction, narrative verse, lyric/meditative verse, etc. A portfolio is required at the end of the course.
+Repeatable for credit.

 ENG 602.
 Creative Writing: Directed Studies.
 3 Credits.
 A course of individual study for students who have completed two workshops in a single genre.
 Concentrated work in a special poetry or prose topic.
+Repeatable for credit.